Wounded Wheels will be closing the application process

 After three years of fundraising and still lacking funds to continue the next prototype development, Wounded Wheels decided that the prototype vehicle, which had been displayed and shown for fundraising purposes, was not being used in its best and highest capacity.
 In February 2015, Wounded Wheels posted on its website and social media that the prototype Chevelle would be given to a qualified service member who might need a powered-chair vehicle.
 The IRS requires that the items gained through nonprofit donations be given to recipients in a fair and impartial process.
 Wounded Wheels had established by founding charter the procedures for awarding cars would be via an Active Duty Service Member board which would convene upon sufficient applicants’ submissions.
 To maintain complete impartiality, no Wounded Wheels board member would be a voting member of that board.

-In February 2015, the Wounded Wheels Board of Directors decided to maintain an equitable and impartial selection process, a minimum of ten potentially qualified applicants were required to convene the Active Duty board.
-As of July 4, 2015, only five potentially qualified candidates had submitted applications for the Chevelle.
-Wounded Wheels continues to use social media and the website to garner applicants for the vehicle and requests that any knowledge of qualified applicants be submitted to Wounded Wheels via the following link www.woundedwheels.org/applications
+In February 2015, the Wounded Wheels Board of Directors decided to maintain an equitable and impartial selection process.
+Ten potentially qualified applicants were desired prior to convening the Active Duty board however the IRS has agreed that the five we have is sufficient and so a board is being convened.
+If additional applicants are received prior to the 1 September 2015 deadline, they will be considered.
+Wounded Wheels continues to use social media and the website to garner applicants for the vehicle and requests that any knowledge of qualified applicants be submitted to Wounded Wheels via the following link http://www.woundedwheels.org/applications

 Coincidentally, Dan Short and FantomWorks spent thousands of dollars on advertising and was even awarded “Best of” in 2012 for restoration shops in Hampton Roads, but FantomWorks stopped advertising in the Virginian Pilot due to extremely high advertising costs, ineffective Virginian Pilot marketing as well as a significant decline in Virginian Pilot circulation (losing over thirteen thousand newspaper viewers for the Sunday edition alone in just one year).
 The Virginian Pilot has also gained a reputation for attack sensationalism lately in their failed attempt to raise circulation.
 It may be simply ironic that when Dan Short and FantomWorks refused to continue advertising in the Virginian Pilot, despite repeated aggressive sales campaigns, the negative story was written.
 We would like to say thanks to our countless supporters who have recently increased their support and written us thanking us for our efforts.
 Many state that this typically negative attack from the Pilot is encouraging them to support us even more.

 Wounded Wheels will attempt to develop a quadriplegic-capable car if development funds can be gathered within the next year.
-If not, Wounded Wheels is in danger of collapsing as attacks by the newspaper are costly and will force us to divert badly needed funds from development.
 Developing accessible cars is impossible without sufficient donor support.
 A quadriplegic accessible car will cost over $200K, of which only $32K exists in the Wounded Wheels bank account as of this document’s date.
-Funds to date have only paid for materials with 100% of Engineering, Research & Development being paid by the founder himself but the founder admits that he cannot continue to fund it himself.
+Funds to date have only paid for materials with 100% of Engineering; Research & Development being paid by the founder himself but the founder admits that he cannot continue to fund it himself.